olin-electric-motorsports/olin-electric-motorsports/projects/can_api/README.md

 - Cleanup, resolve all relative paths and make artifacts have a consistent folder to live in
 - Add documentation and docstrings
+- Make sure that generated can_api.c can compile and run
+- then test with a hackerboard